Earl Scruggs: Banjos

 In the late 1950s Scruggs met with Bill Nelson, one of the owners of the Vega Musical Instrument Company in Boston, to sign a contract to design and endorse a new banjo to be called "The Earl Scruggs Model".
 The company had made banjos since before 1912 and already had a Pete Seeger model.
 There would be four Scruggs models in the top-of-the-line banjos they produced.
 It was the first time a prominent bluegrass banjo player had played any brand other than a Gibson.
 Scruggs participated in Vega's marketing campaign that claimed that the banjo was constructed to Scruggs's design specifications, which was true, but the finished product fell short of his expectations.
 According to Scruggs's friend and fellow banjoist, Curtis McPeake, Scruggs never cared for it.
 McPeake stated, "They were good banjos, they just wasn't [sic] what Earl wanted to play."
 Scruggs continued to perform and record using his Gibson Granada.
 The Vega company was sold to the C.F.
 Martin company in 1970, and the contract was dissolved.

 In 1984, Gibson produced what Scruggs had wanted—the Gibson "Earl Scruggs Standard", a replica of his personal 1934 Gibson Granada RB Mastertone banjo, number 9584-3.
 This banjo had been changed over its long existence and the only remaining original parts were the rim, the tone ring and the resonator (the wooden back of the instrument).
 The banjo was originally gold-plated, but the gold had long-since worn off and had been replaced with nickel hardware.
-Gibson elected to make the replica model nickel-plated as well, to look like Scruggs' own.
-Scruggs' actual 1934 model was previously owned by a series of influential players beginning with Snuffy Jenkins, who bought it for $37.50 at a pawn shop in South Carolina.
+Gibson elected to make the replica model nickel-plated as well, to look like Scruggs's own.
+Scruggs's actual 1934 model was previously owned by a series of influential players beginning with Snuffy Jenkins, who bought it for $37.50 at a pawn shop in South Carolina.
 Jenkins sold it to Don Reno, who sold it to Scruggs.
 When Scruggs acquired it, the instrument was in poor condition and he sent it to the Gibson Company for refurbishing, including a new fingerboard, pearl inlays, and a more slender neck.
 During this time Scruggs used his Gibson RB-3 for some of the Mercury recording sessions.
 Banjo enthusiasts have located the shipping records from Gibson to determine the exact dates the Granada Mastertone was missing on certain recordings.

+On May 22, 2023, Scruggs's personal Gibson Granada Mastertone, heard on "Foggy Mountain Breakdown", was donated by the family to the Country Music Hall of Fame and Museum to become part of the permanent collection.
+A ceremony to celebrate the gift was attended by a host of bluegrass, Americana, and country music stars.